PeculiarApp/Peculiar/docs/feature_list.md

 # Feature List
-This is an extisive list of features which are categorised where they might be found within the system
+This is an extisive list of features which are categorised where they might be found within the system.

 - UI
   - General